 Do yourself a favor: Next time you’re around your colleagues, listen to their natural dialogue.
 Are they seeing the glass as half empty and dwelling heavily on the worst possible outcome?
 Do they sound like this?
 If so, it’s inherent in who they are at their core.

-Switch tribes by being around people who are passionate, motivated, optimistic, reliable, supportive, resilient, and lift you instead of dragging you down.
+Switch tribes by being around people who are enthusiastic, motivated, optimistic, dependable, supportive, resilient, and lift you instead of dragging you down.

 3. Choose to take the initiative.